inkarkat/vim-AdvancedDeleteOperators/README.md

                             and remove any whitespace after it.
     {Visual}["x]d<BS>       Delete selected text [into register x] and remove any whitespace after it.

+### BLACK HOLE

+    X, v_X                  Delete [count] characters under and after the cursor without affecting any registers.
+Useful when you want to re-use the previous delete into the unnamed register.
+                            Note: I never used the original X, which can be done via either "dh[dh...]" or "i<BS>[<BS>...]<Esc>".

+    cX{motion}              Delete text that {motion} moves over without affecting any registers and start insert.
+    cXX                     Delete [count] lines without affecting any registers and start insert.
+    dX{motion}              Delete text that {motion} moves over without affecting any registers.
+    dXX                     Delete [count] lines without affecting any registers.

+### REMAINDER

+    ["x]dDD                 Delete the characters under the cursor until the end of the line and [count]-1 more lines [into register x], and delete the remainder of the line (i.e. the characters before the cursor) and possibly following empty line(s) without affecting a register.
+    ["x]dD{motion}          Delete text that {motion} moves over [into register x] and delete the remainder of the line(s) and possibly following empty line(s) without affecting a register.
+    {Visual}["x],dD         Delete the highlighted text [into register x] and delete the remainder of the selected line(s) and possibly following empty line(s) without affecting a register.

+### AROUND

+    ["x]dK                  Delete the current line (and [count] - 1 lines above) and move to the line above the deleted ones.

+    ["x]dSS                 Delete [count] lines and remove any empty line(s) above and below.
+    {Visual}["x],dS         Delete the selection and remove any empty line(s) above and below.

+### INDENT

+    ["x]dii                 Delete [count] lines, and drop common indent.
+    {Visual}["x],di         Delete the selection, and drop common indent.

+    ["x]dII                 Delete [count] lines, and drop all indent and trailing whitespace.
+    {Visual}["x],dI         Delete the selection, and drop all indent and trailing whitespace.

 INSTALLATION
 ------------------------------------------------------------------------------